ironhack-labs/lab-react-ironcontacts/README.md

 Display that array of 5 contacts in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.

-For now this has to happen in `App.js`.
-So don't create a dedicated component to render the contact list.
-Because later we will add a delete button to every contact and to make this work we have to 'lift up the state' - this we haven't learned yet.
+For now, let's add all the code to `App.js`.
+This being said, don't proceed to create a dedicated component to render the contact list.
+This will become a bit more clear later when we add the delete button next to each contact.
+Unless you are already familiar with the concept of "lifting state up", you won't be able to actually remove contacts so having the whole code in one component that actually renders the contacts, allows us to mitigate this even if we are not using the lifting state up approach.

+Let's proceed.

 To import `contacts.json` in `App.js`, you can simply use: